Data-Driven Logistic Regression Ensembles With Applications in Genomics: The Number of Models

 \subsection{Computational Cost}

-Table \ref{tab:div_measures} indicates that a larger number of models results in an ensemble with lower misclassification rate.
-However, MR stabilizes quickly, so there is a diminishing returns type of behavior in terms of prediction accuracy versus computational cost.
-Indeed, we also ran split logistic regression using $ G=50 $ models, but in all cases there is hardly any improvement in MR compared to the ensemble with $ G=25 $ models shown in Table \ref{tab:div_measures}.
-In fact, with $ G=25 $ models split logistic regression already achieves nearly full diversity (OV $\approx 1/G $), so little gain is expected by increasing the number of models further while computation time does grow as shown in Table \ref{tab:cpu}.
-This table contains the average computation time (in CPU seconds) across all sparsity levels of scenario 3 as a function of the number of models.
-The computation time seems to depend linearly on the number of models and is approximately given by $ 4.88 + 1.27 \times G $ for $ G \geq 2 $.
+Table \ref{tab:div_measures} indicates that a larger number of models results in an ensemble with higher prediction accuracy.
+However, ACC stabilizes quickly, so there is a diminishing returns type of behavior in terms of prediction accuracy versus computational cost.
+Indeed, we also ran split logistic regression using $ G=50 $ models, but in all cases there is hardly any improvement in ACC compared to the ensemble with $ G=25 $ models shown in Table \ref{tab:div_measures}.
+In fact, with $ G=25 $ models split logistic regression already achieves nearly full diversity (OV $\approx 1/G $), so little gain is expected by increasing the number of models further while computation time does grow.

-The results for split logistic regression in Table~\ref{tab:sim_results} were obtained for the choice $G=10$.
-While this choice is potentially sub-optimal the split logistic regression methods were already able to outperform state-of-the-art competitors in a large number of scenarios.
-In real data applications, we propose to determine the number of models in the ensemble by increasing $G$ until the performance, measured either by cross-validation or on a test set, has stabilized.
+Table \ref{tab:cpu} shows the average computation time (in CPU seconds) across all sparsity levels of scenario 3 as a function of the number of models.
+As $ G $ increases there is a price to pay in average individual ${\overline{\text{ACC}}}$ which may not be compensated by a higher ensemble ACC.
+The computation time seems to depend linearly on the number of models and is approximately given by $ 0.27 + 0.15 \times G $ for $ G \geq 2 $.
+In real data applications such as the gene expression applications in the previous section it is generally a good strategy to use a data-driven choice of the number of models in the ensemble by increasing $G$ until the CV performance has stabilized.